CatarinaGamboa/liquidjava-examples/README.md

 ### Troubleshooting

+##### Extension Activation

+- The extension displays an item in the status bar at the bottom left of VS Code, indicating its current state.
+- The extension will only activate when opening a Java project with the `liquidjava-api.jar` present in the workspace.
+- If the extension doesn't activate properly, do `Ctrl + Shift + P` and run `Developer: Reload Window`.

 #### VSIX File Issues

 If you see "End of central directory record signature not found" or similar errors: